NathanWalker/nativescript-theme-seed/README.md

 ## Publishing

-*NOTE*: Only authorized authors can publish updates.

-**IMPORTANT**: Always make sure you have run the demo app in iOS or Android to verify any changes as well as ensure the latest `css` has been built before doing the following:
+**IMPORTANT**: Always make sure you have run the app in iOS or Android to verify any changes as well as ensure the latest `css` has been built before doing the following:

 * Bump version in `nativescript-theme-[your-custom-name-here].json`
 * Adjust `nativescript-theme-[your-custom-name-here].md` if any changes to the published `README` are needed.